 TMEMS is a school that utilizes a multi-age classroom based full-inclusion model; enrichment services are delivered through collaboration with the General Education teachers, teachers of the gifted, and the student.
-Enrichment opportunities are provided through the various classroom opportunities and project choices embedded in all classes.
+Enrichment and accelerated opportunities are provided through the various classroom opportunities and project choices embedded in all classes.
 Students can further develop their strengths and interests using activities through a variety of mediums (hands-on, web-based, etc.) and planned check-ins to monitor the progress and development of independent studies or challenge projects.
 TMEMS is a unique school; as we can differentiate through a wide range of development in the classroom.
 Depending on the student's areas of giftedness, much of their instruction can be provided in the classroom setting through student choice and the opportunities for all students to advance in their areas of interest.
-Students will be offered bi-weekly gifted seminar classes to participate in enrichment projects or additional enrichment opportunities.
+Students in elementary classrooms will be offered bi-weekly gifted seminar classes to participate in enrichment projects or additional enrichment opportunities.
+Students in middle school classrooms will be placed in accelerated classes with enrichment opportunities.